SkyKings-Network/GuildBridgeBot/README.md

 3. **Slow Sync Issues:**
    - For message sync delays, review the server and network speed.
-   - Consider enabling Redis for better synchronization.

-4. **Bot Disconnecting Frequently:**
-   - Check the `config.json` file and ensure auto-reconnection settings are enabled.
-   - Use Redis to prevent disconnections.

 If you need further assistance, please open an issue on the GitHub repository.